Tropical Conservation Semester

 Schedule

 The semester gets underway with three courses: Terrestrial Tropical Ecology, Conservation Biology, and intensive Spanish.
 After Spring break we dive into Marine Biology, and continue Conservation Biology, now with a decidedly marine flavor.
-Conservation Internships fill the final month, and then the course wraps-up after a whirlwind 18 weeks.
+Conservation Internships fill the final month, and then the course wraps-up after a whirlwind 18 (and a half!) weeks.
 Here’s the schedule outline:

 Key Dates